lc-soft/LCUI/README.md

 Want to know what LCUI can do?
 You can view the following projects:

+- [LCUI CLI](https://github.com/lc-ui/lcui-cli) - Command line interface for rapid LCUI development.
+- [LCUI Router](https://github.com/lc-soft/lcui-router) - The official router for LCUI.
+It provides a similar development experience to the [Vue Router](https://github.com/vuejs/vue-router) and make building multiple views applications with LCUI a breeze.
 - [LC Design](https://github.com/lc-ui/lc-design) - A UI component framework for building LCUI application.
 - [LC Finder](https://github.com/lc-soft/LC-Finder) - An image manager, it uses most of the features of LCUI, and you can use it as a reference to evaluate whether LCUI's performance and development complexity meets your needs.
-- [Trad](https://github.com/lc-soft/trad) - A language based on JavaScript syntax that can be compiled into C, it pre-built LCUI bindings, with its language features and JSX syntax support to easily create interactive graphical interfaces based on LCUI.
+- [Trad](https://github.com/lc-soft/trad) - A language based on JavaScript syntax that can be compiled into C, it preset LCUI bindings, provides [React](https://reactjs.org/) like development experience, makes it painless to create interactive UIs based on LCUI.

-### Design reference
+### Design references

 - [SDL](https://github.com/SDL-mirror/SDL/tree/master/src/video/x11) — X11 driver code reference
 - [FreeType](https://www.freetype.org/freetype2/docs/design/design-3.html#section-1) — Data structure naming style reference